robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 * Copy and paste `histogram.py` into a new `horizontal_histogram.py` file
 * Make sure you can import `horizontal_histogram.py` and run its code in `scratch.py`.
 Test it by using it to draw some normal, still-vertical histograms
 * Think about which parts of the vertical histogram code you can reuse, and which parts will have to change.
-In general you'll be able to reuse the parts of the code that deal with transforming and bucketing the data, since the underlying data doesn't change (everything above line 140 or so).
-However, you will have to rewrite the parts that take the transformed data and display it as a graph (everything else).
-For now, don't worry about duplicating code.
+In general you'll be able to reuse the parts of the code that deal with transforming and bucketing the data (everything above line 140 or so), since the underlying data doesn't change.
+However, you will have to rewrite the parts that take the transformed data and display it as a graph (everything below line 140).
+For now, use copy and paste liberally and don't worry about duplicating code.
 * Once you've got your horizontal histogram working, write some tests for it!

 ### How I did it